PanosKaragiannis/MyFirstProject_DataScience/README.md

-# Project Future - ReGeneration - Data and Decision Sciences
+# Project Future - Data Science

-This is your team's private repository for the project.

-Under `data/` you will find the files you will need for this project.

-Feel free to change modify the repository in any way you see fit!

-Good luck!
+My goal throughout this exercise is to familiarize myself with the domain and use this knowledge to produce value for the bank, through the analysis of the data.

+I used Python's libraries such as Pandas,Numpy,Seaborn,Matplotlib,Keras and Scikit-learn for this implementation.

+1)Data Analysis / Data preprocessing
+2)Prediction
+3)Classification
+4)User Modeling
+5)Unengaged and Churned users